 In America, hemp is legal to possess, but aside from a few states, it’s illegal to grow on an industrial level.
 You can also legally possess hemp products such as fabrics, soaps & lotions, foods, seeds and fiber.

-It is a common belief that the biggest reason hemp is illegal because of the competition that it presented as a source for paper manufacturing and for textile manufacturing.
+It is a common belief that the biggest reason hemp was illegal to grow in the U.S after the passing of the marijuana tax stamp act in 1937 was due to the competition that it presented as a source for paper manufacturing and for textile manufacturing.
 Because of its close relation to marijuana, early 1900’s propaganda helped lead to the taxation of hemp and eventually lead to it being illegal in America to grow it without a permit.

 Hemp has a wide varieties of uses.
 It can be manufactured into a variety of textiles.
 The seeds can be eaten and it’s also a great source for natural protein.
 It can also be used to make soap or body lotions.

 Hemp is a variety of the cannabis plant commonly planted as a crop for paper manufacturing, as a food source.

 Hemp has a very low amount of THC, especially in comparison to marijuana.
 Hemp generally has below 1% THC, but in most states in America require hemp to contain lower than .3% THC.
 This low amount of THC will not get you high nor will it make you fail a drug test.

 There are a variety of differences between hemp and marijuana, but the biggest factor is the difference in the amount of THC in both plants.
 Marijuana is commonly sought after for its THC content while hemp is sought after for its variety of uses such as being a source for food, paper or textiles.
 Hemp and marijuana are two different varieties of the cannabis plant.

 Since edible hemp seeds are toasted and / or hulled, they lose all trace amounts if any of the THC content they had.